open-mmlab/mmengine/docs/en/advanced_tutorials/config.md

 {'type': 'SGD', 'lr': 0.02, 'momentum': 0.9, 'weight_decay': 0.0001}
 ```

-In this way, we can disassemble the configuration file, define some general configuration files, and inherit them in the specific configuration file.
-This could avoid to define a lot duplicated contents in multiple configuration files.
+By this way, we can disassemble the configuration file, define some general configuration files, and inherit them in the specific configuration file.
+This could avoid defining a lot of duplicated contents in multiple configuration files.

 ### Modify the inherited fields